PortLLM: Personalizing Evolving Large Language Models with Training-Free and Portable Model Patches: Introduction

 Beyond the computational and logistical hurdles, continual updates present another challenge for the downstream user: the lack of availability of the fine-tuning dataset.
 In domains such as healthcare or finance, data access is regulated by privacy laws and potentially time-sensitive.
-For example, fine-tuning medical models on patient data requires strict adherence to ethical and legal guidelines, making it difficult to repeatedly fine-tune with every model update.
+For example, fine-tuning medical models on patient data requires strict adherence to ethical and legal guidelines, making it difficult to repeatedly fine-tune with every LLM release.
 As a result, repeatedly fine-tuning models on newer LLM releases is not a viable long-term strategy for many users, hindering the downstream users from harnessing the performance gains from the evolving nature of LLMs.
-In response to these challenges, a nature research question comes:
+In response to these challenges, a natural research question arises: